rcoscali/binaryninja-api/api-docs/README.md

 The built documentation is then available in the build/<target> directory (build/html for 'make html', build/singlehtml for 'make singlehtml', etc ...)
 Do not hesitate to document more here if needed ;-)

+With a basic dev workstation setup from Ubuntu 24.04 I successfully built:
+ - html, dirhtml, singlehtml
+ - man (you'll have to install `binaryninjaapi.1` manually in /opt/binaryninja/man/man1 and add dir /opt/binaryninja/man to your MANPATH)
+ - latexpdf (with 'latexmk' debian package, a 711 pages `BinaryNinjaAPIDocumentation.pdf` was generated)

 ## Edit
   I didn't succeed in using my license, then I started to disable the code for verifying license.
 Here is the patch I used ... and you can avoid setting the env vars BNLICENSE and BN_DISABLE_USER_PLUGINS.
 Of course adapt the `/opt/binaryninja/python/binaryninja/__init__.py` path to whereabout is your binaryninja install directory.

+> [!CAUTION]
-***Take care to revert your changes after having generated your files for avoiding to changes binary ninja behaviour***
+> ***Take care to revert your changes after having generated your files for avoiding to changes binary ninja behaviour***

-Perhaps there is a better way to be able to generate these docs but until someone found it ... it is better than nothing ;-)

 ```patch
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++